francosalvucci14/francosalvucci14/README.md

 ⚡ Fun fact: I started using linux, to be precise the OS Pop_Os!, right here, at the university

+>Cit.
-> Everything is representable as a graph
+Everything is representable as a graph